 - 6.1 Committee Certification.
 The Incentive Bonus, if any, payable to each Participant for any Performance Period shall be determined by the Committee on the basis of the Target Bonus and achievement of the Performance Measures established by the Committee pursuant to Section 5.
 After the end of the Performance Period, the Committee shall determine, and shall certify in writing prior to payment of any Incentive Bonus, the extent to which the applicable Performance Measures were achieved. - 6.2 Eligibility for Payment.
 An Incentive Bonus otherwise payable to a Participant for a Performance Period shall be adjusted as follows: - (a) Retirement, Death or Total Disability.
-If the Participant ceases to be a Participant before the end of the Performance Period and more than six months after the beginning of such Performance Period because of death, normal or early retirement under the Company's retirement plan, as then in effect, or total disability under the Company's long-term disability plan, as then in effect, the Participant or the Participant's Beneficiary, will be entitled to payment of a prorated portion of the Incentive Bonus calculated as follows: 100% of the Incentive Bonus that the Participant would have received, if any, had the Participant been a Participant until the last day of the applicable Performance Period, multiplied by the ratio of the Participant's full months as a Participant during that Performance Period to the number of months in the Performance Period.
+If the Participant ceases to be a Participant before the end of the Performance Period and more than six months after the beginning of such Performance Period because of death, normal or early retirement under the Company's retirement plan, as then in effect, or total disability under the Company's long-term disability plan, as then in effect, the Participant or the Participant's Beneficiary, will be entitled to payment of a prorated portion of the Incentive Bonus calculated as follows: 100% of the Incentive Bonus that the Participant would have received, if any, had the Participant been a Participant during that Performance Period to the number of months in the Performance Period.
 Notwithstanding the foregoing, the Committee shall have discretion to reduce or eliminate any Incentive Bonus otherwise payable pursuant to this Section 6.2(a). - (b) Reassignment of Duties.
 If a Participant is reassigned employment duties before the end of any Performance Period, the Participant will be entitled to payment of a prorated portion of the Incentive Bonus calculated as follows: 100% of the Incentive Bonus that the Participant would have received, if any, had the Participant been a Participant until the last day of the applicable Performance Period, multiplied by the ratio of the Participant's full months as a Participant during the Performance Period prior to the reassignment to the number of months in the Performance Period.
-If such Participant is designated as a Participant in his or her new position, the Participant will also be entitled to payment of a prorated portion of the Incentive Bonus with respect to such new position calculated as follows: 100% of the Incentive Bonus that the Participant had been a Participant during the entire Performance Period, multiplied by the ratio of the Participant's months as a Participant had been a Participant during the reference Period, if any, had the Participant's months as a Participant during the received, if any, had the Participant had been a Participant during the entire Performance Period, multiplied by the ratio of the Participant's months as a Participant during that Performance Period after the reassignment (rounded up to the next full month) to the number of months in that Performance Period (but not in excess of the maximum amount payable in respect of such Performance Period, as previously determined by the Committee). - (c) Other Termination.
+If such Participant is designated as a Participant in his or her new position, the Participant will also be entitled to payment of a prorated portion of the Incentive Bonus with respect to such new position calculated as follows: 100% of the Incentive Bonus that the Participant would have received, if any, had the Participant during the received, if any, had the Participant of a prorated portion of the Incentive Bonus with respect to such new position calculated as follows: 100% of the Incentive Bonus that the Participant would have received, if any, had the Participant during the entire Performance Period, multiplied by the ratio of the Participant's months as a Participant during that Performance Period for the new position calculated as follows: 100% of the Incentive Bonus that the Participant would have received, if any, had the Participant had been a Participant during the entire Performance Period, multiplied by the ratio of the Participant's months as a Participant during that Performance Period (but not in excess of the maximum amount payable in respect of such Performance Period, as previously determined by the Committee). - (c) Other Termination.
 Except as provided in Section 6.2(a), if the Participant's employment terminates prior to the payment of an Incentive Bonus with respect to any Performance Period, the Participant will not be entitled to payment of the Incentive Bonus for such Performance Period.